Bringing Home an Adopted Cat: The First Month

 The first vet visit

 Two things worth knowing, though.
 First: check your adoption paperwork.
 Some shelters and rescues require a vet visit within a specific window to keep a health guarantee valid, and missing that window can cost you the fallback if something turns up medically.
-Second: for cats who are still hiding under the bed and visibly terrified on day four, dragging them into a carrier for a wellness check they don’t need that day can be a genuine setback in the trust you’re trying to build.
+Second: for cats who are still hiding under the bed and visibly terrified on day four, dragging them into a carrier for a wellness check they don’t actually need that day can be a real setback to the trust you’re trying to build.
 A reasonable compromise for a fearful cat with no red flags is to call the clinic, describe what you’re seeing, ask whether the visit can wait until she’s eating and using the box reliably, and schedule for later in week two or three.
+For very fearful cats, ask whether the clinic uses pre-visit gabapentin; many cat-friendly practices do, and it makes the trip dramatically easier for the cat.

 When you do go, the visit should cover a general wellness check, a fecal exam for parasites, a plan for any vaccinations she’s still due for, and, if she hasn’t been spayed or neutered already, a timeline for that.
 Bring whatever medical paperwork the shelter sent you home with.

-See a vet if: she hasn’t eaten anything in 24 hours or hasn’t drunk water in 24 hours, you see blood in stool or urine, she’s straining in the litter box without producing urine, her breathing looks labored, or she’s still hiding with no signs of improvement after a full week and isn’t eating or drinking.
+She hasn’t eaten anything in 24 hours, she hasn’t drunk water in 24 hours, you see blood in stool or urine, she’s straining in the litter box without producing urine (urinary obstruction is a true emergency in male cats), her breathing looks labored, or she’s still hiding with no signs of improvement after a full week and isn’t eating or drinking.
+You suspect she’s ingested string, ribbon, thread, or any linear object, even if she seems fine.

 The closing reframe